-8. Always try to remember that no matter how hard it is for you, that he probably has a lot of the very same loneliness that you do, except he’s also in a combat zone.
+8. Always try to remember that no matter how hard it is for you, that he probably has a lot of the very same loneliness that you do, except he’s also in a combat zone, and he has to compartmentalize all of those emotions in order to protect his sanity and keep himself safe.
 Strive to accept these rough patches with womanly grace, not the grief of a child.
 The world doesn't revolve around you, sweetheart.

 9. Don’t sweat the small stuff or every detail of his communication pattern with you or the lack thereof when those times come (and they will).
 Relax and rest in faith that you WILL have the opportunity to talk to him again, and the grace of another opportunity where he's recovered from being outside the wire or whatever event caused the blackout and is now "back to normal" again so that you two get back on course.
 I say this because you’ll see many others panic in the sometimes choppy seas of deployment.
 Ride out the waves, sister, just as you might if you were lost at sea, and remember that kicking and screaming when you think you are going to drown only brings you that much closer to doing so.
 Try not to lose your head, know what I mean?

 10. Stay busy.
 It’s useless to pine away for him while he’s gone when there’s so much you can be doing to challenge and improve yourself.
+I just told you that the world doesn't revolve around you, but guess what?
+The world doesn't revolve around him or this damn deployment, either.
+Do you!
 Train for a marathon.
 Take a class in a random subject that interests you.
 Read a huge ass novel or join a book club.
+Climb some mountains.
+Learn a new language.
 Try out some new crafts.
 Make new friends.
 Start a dinner party group with existing girlfriends.
 Develop yourself professionally.
 I did all these things.
 Don’t let the Army life define you; define yourself.

 11. Plan for the unplanned.
 If you're living this Army life, you're already familiar with the delays and cancellations Army life brings.
 But deployments bring it to a whole 'nother level.
-For instance, I don’t believe he’s really home until he’s standing… on the ground… in front of me.
+For instance, I didn't believe he was really home from *anything* until he was standing… on the ground… in front of me.
+Didn't matter if it was just that day's shift, or drill, training, pre-deploy, or the deployment itself.
+Until I could touch him in the flesh, things were subject to change.
 Expect that you might hear phrases as, “I’ve been extended one more month,” for fourth months in a row.
 Expect that you might have to cancel everything from a homecoming party to plane tickets to wedding venues as a result of this mysterious military life you lead, so expecting the unexpected tends to be the safest bet.

-13. Listen to him, accept him, encourage him, appreciate him, and remind him that he’s strong, he's got this, he'll be home soon, you're there for him, you're proud of him, you're not going anywhere, send him lots of cookies and all of his favorite things in care packages, give him a break, and don’t weigh him down with unrealistic demands that he somehow be the kind of partner he could be if he were here in person.
+13. Listen to him, accept him, encourage him, appreciate him, and remind him that he’s strong, he's got this, he'll be home soon, you're there for him, you're proud of him, you're not going anywhere, send him lots of cookies and all of his favorite things in care packages, **give him a break**, and don’t weigh him down with unrealistic demands that he somehow be the kind of partner he could be if he were here in person.
+He can't be.
 Concern yourself with how you can be his “best friend.”
+Have his back.

 15. The honeymoon phase has an end.
 Coming off the homecoming high to the realization that life has gone on without him is a tough pill to swallow for your soldier.
 Something as silly as a piece of furniture being in a different place could upset him; he wasn't included in the decision, after all.
 You have to switch back in to couple-mode, meaning you’ll find he’d like to see you home from work before X hour, whereas you had the freedom to come home whenever you wanted while he was away.
 There’s another person around to have to “deal” with and get used to having around and sharing space with again.
 You’ll learn to anticipate this transition period, though, so while still difficult, approach reintegration with greater sensitivity for each other.

 16. No. It doesn’t get easier.
+It just gets different.
+There's a new normal.
 Every deployment is hard.
 Every school is hard, every training exercise is hard.
 Heck, every day he goes to work can be hard.
-And PTSD is a very real thing, but there is help (confidential, anonymous, will-never-touch-his-military-record-help) available for both your soldier and his loved ones to help him manage it.
+And PTSD is a very real thing, but there is help (confidential, anonymous, will-never-touch-his-military-record-help, reach out to me if you need contact info) available for both your soldier and his loved ones to help him manage it.
 But your minds and hearts are resilient when they need to be.